conan-io/docs/reference/commands.rst

 	$ conan remove [-p [PACKAGES]] [-b [BUILDS]] [-f] [-r REMOTE] pattern

-Remove any ``conanfile_ref`` folders specifying a pattern, or their packages and/or build folders.
+Remove any ``conanfile_ref`` folders matching a pattern, or their packages and/or build folders.

 **Example**: